Does lifting three scenes produce something closer to the final cut Kubrick might have delivered?

 Kubrick dropped a similar expository scene from The Shining: the doctor’s home visit to Wendy and Danny.
-Might be a stretch but if you disagree, cut your own version.
+Look that might be a stretch, but if you disagree, cut your own version.

 It’s a functional lift too – the pool table scene shifts story focus away from Cruise and Kidman’s relationship and onto the elite sex club.

 Ending Cruise’s dream odyssey in the morgue (rather than Ziegler’s pool room) is more appropriate for the character and story, and just a kinkier punchline.